cheran-senthil/Video-Search-Engine/README.md

 Web application for searching and viewing videos with recommendations.

 ## Update

-This repository will be archived soon, a similar video search engine with improved functionality is currently under construction.
+This repository will be archived soon.

+A similar video search engine with improved functionality is currently under construction.